 Gregory Steinberg, co-director, Centre for Metabolism, Obesity and Diabetes Research, McMaster University, Hamilton, Ont.
 (Gregory Steinberg received Diabetes Canada’s 2017 Young Scientist of the Year award at the annual professional conference.)

-• Discovering how metformin—a commonly used medicine for treating type 2 diabetes—and exercise work to lower blood sugar.
+• Discovering how exercise and metformin—a commonly used medicine for treating type 2 diabetes—work to lower blood sugar.

 Gregory Steinberg at a glance: